4 Egg Foolproof Food Mixer Mayonnaise

-Like the title suggests this is a foolproof recipe for Mayonnaise that uses 4 egg yolks.
+This is a foolproof recipe for mayonnaise made in a food mixer that uses 4 egg yolks.
 I also add in a little honey mustard vinaigrette just for that little bit of sweetness.
 Hope you like it.

-Well, homemade mayonnaise is healthier, it hasn’t been pasteurised which means it has more nutrients.
-Pasteurisations is when food is heat-treated so that any leaping-lurgies present are neutralised.
-It’s great that we can do this to make food safe but pasteurisation will neutralise some of the good stuff, like vitamins, as well as the bad.
+Well, homemade mayonnaise is healthier.
+It hasn’t been pasteurised which means it has more nutrients.
+Pasteurisation is the process whereby food is heat-treated so that any leaping-lurgies present are neutralised.
+It’s great that we can do this to make food safe.
+But pasteurisation will neutralise some of the good stuff, like vitamins, as well as the bad.

 After a couple of years of trying to get a recipe that will work every time and tastes right I have in the last couple of months hit on the right formula.
 Finally…

-Add the yolks, mustard flour, salt, pepper and 2 tablespoons of the honey mustard vinaigrette to the food mixer.
+- Add the yolks, mustard flour, salt, pepper and 2 tablespoons of the honey mustard vinaigrette to the food mixer.
 Mix at high speed.
 When it starts to bind, gets thicker and creamier looking, it should just take a minute, start to add the oil slowly in drabs and drabs through the opening in the food mixer's lid.

-After you have added about a quarter of the oil reduce the speed - this is more for the sake of your mixer's motor than anything else.
+- After you have added about a quarter of the oil reduce the speed - this is more for the sake of your mixer's motor than anything else.
 By now the mix should look like mayonnaise, just a little on the yellow side.
 You can start to add the oil little more quickly now.

-Once you have added half the oil, add in one tablespoon of the vinegar, then, with the food mixer still running, add in the rest of oil through the opening in the lid.
+- Once you have added half the oil, add in one tablespoon of the vinegar, then, with the food mixer still running, add in the rest of oil through the opening in the lid.

-Stop the mixer once all the oil had been added.
+- Stop the mixer once all the oil had been added.
 With a spatula stir the mix around and make sure everything has evenly blended.
 Stir in the last tablespoons of vinaigrette and vinegar, cover again and just pulse it a couple of times to make sure everything is blended nicely.

-Mix around once again with the spatula before decanting the mayonnaise into a clean large glass jar.
+- Mix around once again with the spatula before decanting the mayonnaise into a clean large glass jar.
 It will keep in the fridge for 3 - 4 weeks or so.